SAP/cloud-metrics-dashboard/README.md

 Intro
 -----------

-You can use the monitoring service of SAP HANA Cloud Platform to receive states and metrics of SAP HANA Cloud Platform Java applications and the applications� processes.
+You can use the monitoring service of SAP HANA Cloud Platform to receive states and metrics of SAP HANA Cloud Platform Java applications and the applications' processes.
 These Java applications can be in different SAP HANA Cloud Platform accounts or even on different data centers (locations).
 For more information about the currently supported data centers and their hosts, see [Landscape Hosts](https://help.hana.ondemand.com/help/frameset.htm?350356d1dc314d3199dca15bd2ab9b0e.html).

 The only requirement for this scenario to work is that your user is a member of the accounts that the Java applications are located in.
 For more information about how to check account memberships, see [Managing Members](https://help.hana.ondemand.com/help/frameset.htm?937c3cef72bb101490cf767db0e91070.html).